hspce/hackspace-status-dokuwiki-plugin/README.md

-whoisinyourhackspace Plugin for DokuWiki
+# whoisinyourhackspace Plugin for DokuWiki

-Displays if someone is in your hackspace

-Uses the [SpaceAPI](http://spaceapi.net/) to display the status of your space.
+This plugin uses the [SpaceAPI](http://spaceapi.net/) of your hackerspace to display the current room state.

+## Install

+The best way is to put [wiyh] into the page :sidebar, but any other place is fine too.

 If you install this plugin manually, make sure it is installed in lib/plugins/whoisinyourhackspace/ - if the folder is called different it